 For more photos of our adventure dog Kepler wearing his Loft Jacket, see our Kurgo K9 Core Sweater review.

 The best insulated dog coats for winter

-This Hurtta dog coat is designed to be a versatile insulated dog jacket just as well suited to long hikes as quick walks in inclement weather.
+This Hurtta dog coat is designed to be a versatile insulated winter dog coat just as well suited to long hikes as quick walks in inclement weather.

 The waterproof and insulated Weatherbeeta Parka allows great freedom of movement, and features velcro closure around the belly, and reflective trim for improved visibility in low light.

-Because of the adjustability around the belly, this jacket is popular with owners of broader-chested dogs, and it comes in 12 sizes, meaning there is a size available for most dogs, from the very small (and puppies) to very large dogs.
+Because of the adjustability around the belly, this dog winter coat is popular with owners of broader-chested and larger dogs, and it comes in 12 sizes, meaning there is a size available for most, from small dogs (and puppies) to very large dogs.

 Available in black, army green, hunter orange and brown.